dbos-inc/dbos-transact-ts/packages/aws-config/README.md

 # DBOS Config File Utilities for AWS

-Common utility for configuring AWS services in a DBOS Transact application.
+Common utility for configuring AWS services in a DBOS application.

 By default, services just use a configuration called 'aws_config'.